andreagrandi/andreagrandi/README.md

 ### Hi there 👋

+My name is **Andrea Grandi** and I'm a **software engineer** currently based in **Italy** 🇮🇹

+- 🔭 I work as Python/Django developer for LaterPay a German company with a fully distributed and remote team.
+- 🌍 You can find my website here: https://www.andreagrandi.it/
+- 🌱 I’m currently learning **Go**
+- 📫 How to reach me: me [at] andreagrandi.it

 <!--
 **andreagrandi/andreagrandi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.